lmigueldf/doc/native/ios-plugin.md

 NATIVE.plugins.sendEvent("GeolocPlugin", "onRequest", JSON.stringify(e));
 ~~~

 It is important that the case of the class name matches the case of the event.
+And it should be the same class name used for the Android version.
 So "GeolocPlugin" in the above JavaScript code is the same as the `GeolocPlugin` class name in the native code.

 The `onRequest` selector for the GeoLoc plugin demonstrates how to respond to events from JavaScript: